trickstercache/trickster/docs/tracing.md

 # Distributed Tracing via OpenTelemetry

 Trickster instruments Distributed Tracing with [OpenTelemetry](http://opentelemetry.io/), which is a currently emergent, comprehensive observability stack that is in Public Beta.
-We import the [OpenTelemetry golang packages](https://github.com/open-telemetry/opentelemetry-go) to instrument support for Jaeger and Zipkin tracing, as well as a StdOut tracer that is useful for debugging and local testing.
+We import the [OpenTelemetry golang packages](https://github.com/open-telemetry/opentelemetry-go) to instrument support for tracing.

 As OpenTelemetry evolves to support additional exporter formats, we will work to extend Trickster to support those as quickly as possible.
 We also make a best effort to update our otel package imports to the latest releases, whenever we publish a new Trickster release.
 You can check the [go.mod](../go.mod) file to see which release of opentelemetry-go we are is using.
 In this view, to see which version of otel a specific Trickster release imports, use the branch selector dropdown to switch to the tag corresponding to that version of Trickster.

+## Supported Tracing Backends

+- Jaeger
+- Jaeger Collector
+- Zipkin
+- Console/Stdout (printed locally by the Trickster process)

 ## Configuration